FredrikSundt-Hansen/TDT4225-Store-distribuerte-datamenger/assignments/assignment-2/README.md

 # Assignment 2 Code
-This repository contains the code for Assignment 2, which processes and inserts the Geolife dataset into a MySQL database.
+Contains code for Assignment 2, which processes and inserts the Geolife dataset into a MySQL database.
 The code includes code to handle the dataset, run database operations, and execute the assignment tasks as unit tests.